greenboxal/doggohub/doc/development/ux_guide/features.md

 ### Global navigation

 The global navigation is accessible via the menu button on the top left of the screen, and can be pinned to keep it open.
-It contains a consistent list of pages that allow you to view content that is across GitLab.
+It contains a consistent list of pages that allow you to view content that is across DoggoHub.
 For example, you can view your todos, issues and merge requests across projects and groups.

 ![Global nav](img/features-globalnav.png)